 One of the most frightening things about Florida DUI law is the 10-day rule.
 If you refuse a breath, blood or urine test after you’re arrested, or you tried to take one but the officers said you refused, or after you did take one your results were .08% or above, you could be stuck with an automatic license suspension if you don’t request a hearing within ten days or waive your right to a hearing.

 The single best step you can take is to enlist the help of DUI Attorney Michael Kessler now.
 He has the knowledge, skills and training to help create a strong defense against the charges you’re facing, giving you a better chance at keeping your license, your life, and your freedom.
-Book a free consultation session now 772-466-4900.
+Schedule a consultation session now 772-466-4900.

 Here are links to specific Florida DUI statutes: